aws-samples/aws-database-acceleration-toolkit/README.md

    5. Provisioning of [AWS Data Migration Services (DMS)](https://aws.amazon.com/dms/) Instances to migrate data to Aurora
    6. Restore cluster from S3

-## Database Acceleration Toolkit Examples
+## DAT Blueprint Examples
 DAT comprises of below examples.
 Click each link to get more details on running these examples.
 1. [aurora-postgres-cluster-existing-vpc](https://github.com/aws-samples/aws-database-acceleration-toolkit/tree/main/examples/aurora-postgres-cluster-existing-vpc) - Creates new Aurora Postgres Cluster.
 2. [db-proxy-to-existing-postgres-cluster](https://github.com/aws-samples/aws-database-acceleration-toolkit/tree/main/examples/db-proxy-to-existing-postgres-cluster) - Creates proxy to existing Aurora Postgres.
-3. aurora-postgres-cluster-global-db - CreatesCreates new Aurora Postgres Clusters in pirmary and secondary region.
+3. aurora-postgres-cluster-global-db - Creates new Aurora Postgres Clusters in Primary and Secondary region.
 (TODO: Add link)
-4. aurora-monitoring - Setup monoitoring dashboard for aurora.
+4. aurora-monitoring - Setup monitoring dashboard for aurora.
 (TODO: Add link)

 ## Getting Started

-Below sample example demonstrate how you can leverage DAT to provision new cluster.
+This section demonstrate how you can leverage DAT to provision new cluster.

 ## Prerequisites